Aarowaim/faust/README.md

 # Faust
 ## An Awful Interpreter for an Awful Language
-Just in case you haven't had your fill of brainfuck, here's my humble interpreter project.
+Just in case you haven't had your fill of brainfuck, here's my humble interpreter.
-I promise it's not going to be noteworthy.
+It is a learning milestone for me, so I promise it's not going to be noteworthy.
-However it is a learning milestone for me.

 So far there are a few things that I'm quite pleased with: